evgeniy-polyakov/nostache/README.md

 ## Template Logic

-Put your template login in a `<{ }>` block.
+Put your template logic in a `<{ }>` block.
 It's like an html tag but with code inside, as simple as that.
 Empty block terminates JS statement.

 ```javascript
 Nostache(`<p><{ for (let i = 0; i < 3; i++) }><br><{}></p>`)();